 MASKS ARE REQUIRED FOR ALL ON-CAMPUS VISITS.
 PLEASE PRACTICE SOCIAL DISTANCING WHILE IN HALLWAYS AND IN THE TESTING CENTER ROOM.

 The following guidelines are provided for students taking tests in the Testing Center at Southwestern Illinois College.
 Due to the wide variety of tests administered in the Testing Center, students and candidates should be advised that specific guidelines may vary from test to test.

 - A valid photo ID is required for all testing.

-- Appointments for instructional testing MUST be scheduled 24 hours in advance.
+- Appointments for instructional testing MUST be scheduled 24 hours (one business day) in advance.
 Appointments are given on a first-come, first-served basis.
 See Testing Center hours of service for specific campus information.

 - Appointments may be made online, in person, or by phone.

 - When making an appointment for an instructional test, be prepared to provide your name, student ID number, phone number, email address, course name and section, instructor’s name, and test number.

 - Arrive on time for your appointment.
 Plan ahead for traffic, weather, etc. Late arrivals may forfeit their seat and/or be required to reschedule their test—especially during high volume testing periods.

 - Only authorized testing material will be permitted in the testing room.
 Pencils will be provided by the Testing Center.